Swimming Pool Rules

 - Outdoor shoes must be removed before entry into the changing rooms or pool area.

-- parents must use their own gender changing rooms regardless of their child's gender.
+- Parents must use their own gender changing rooms regardless of their child's gender.
 Therefore fathers bringing their daughters should change their daughter in the male changing room.

 - All pupils must visit the toilet and shower before entering the water.

 - Boys should wear swimming trunks while they are learning to swim, long shorts/trunks produce a large amount of drag in the water and hinders the development of a good leg kick.
+Please do not allow boys and girls to wear sun protection suits to swimming lessons they are not really suitable.

 - No child must enter the water before the class teacher has requested them to do so.